|

 The Eksekutif Luxury

-The Executive Luxury class really deserves its own paragraph, as it’s quite different from the normal Executive class.
+The Executive Luxury class deserves its own section, as it’s quite different from the normal Executive class.

 For starters, it has two rows of 1 and 2 seats respectively.
-The seats look modern, even luxurious (the name doesn’t disappoint).
+The seats are modern, even luxurious (the name doesn’t disappoint).

 There is also a blanket and a small pillow provided for every passenger.
 Seats recline, but not to a fully horizontal position.